LoginRadius/engineering-portal/content/rest-api-kubernetes/index.md

 ```

 Set up a cluster named test:
 - The port flag is for mapping port 80 from our machine to port 80 on the k3s load balancer.
-This is needed later when we use the Ingress.
+This is needed later when we use ingress.

 ```
 k3d cluster create test -p "80:80@loadbalancer"